flame-code/FLAME/docs/02_installation.rst

 =================

 FLAME requires **autoconf** and **automake**.
-IMPORTANT: note that currently only **automake** up to version 1.15.1 is supported due to changes introduced in later versions that break the Makefile structure.
+IMPORTANT NOTE:currently only **automake** up to version 1.15.1 is supported due to changes introduced in later versions that break the Makefile structure.

 Any Fortran and C compiler should work for compiling FLAME.
 However, we recommend using the Intel Fortran and C compiler.

 FLAME has to be linked to Blas, LaPack, and FFT libraries.
-They can be obtained as part of the Intel Math Kernel Library, which is the recommended route.
+They can be obtained as part of the Intel Math Kernel Library (MKL), which is the recommended route.
 In principle, other implementations of the libraries should also work.